 Now that we know how and to whom to send ads, let’s look at the what.
 TrackMaven found the majority of posts are link posts – 84% of Dark, and 87% of Boosted.
 It makes sense when you factor in the reason for creating these two ad types is usually to encourage some type of qualified interaction.

-If you still need more convincing to shift focus and dollars to Boosted Posts, check out this article for other benefits AdStage has experienced first-hand.
+If you still need more convincing to shift focus and dollars to boosting page posts, check out this article for other benefits AdStage experienced first-hand with Facebook Boosted Posts.